Payment reauthorizations

 To manage this, we can configure your account to be chargeback risk-tolerant or chargeback risk averse.
 The option you instruct your Digital River representative to select helps determine the balance between the frequency of chargebacks you receive and the amount of revenue you earn.

-If your account is configured to be risk-tolerant, Digital River attempts to capture and settle using the original authorization, even when it has expired and we're unable to create a new one to replace it.
+If your account is configured to be risk-tolerant, Digital River attempts to and settle using the original authorization, even when it has expired, and we cannot create a new one to replace it.

 This is the default setting for all accounts.

-This option ensures your revenue opportunities are being optimized.
-It does, however, carry a slightly higher risk of late presentment chargebacks.
-But these types of chargebacks typically only occur in a small percentage of orders.
+This option optimizes your revenue opportunities.
+However, it carries a slightly higher risk of late presentment chargebacks, typically occurring in a small number of .

-If your account is configured to be risk averse, then Digital River only attempts to capture a charge when either (1) the original payment authorization has yet to expire or (2) we're able to secure a new authorization to replace the expired one.
+If your account is configured to be risk averse, then Digital River only attempts to a when either (1) the original payment authorization has yet to expire or (2) we can secure a new authorization to replace the expired one.
 In other words, Digital River never attempts to force settle on an expired authorization.

 With this option, you can minimize late presentment chargebacks.
-However, by setting up your account to be risk-averse, you run the risk of losing out on potential revenue.
-This is because a high percentage of expired authorization capture attempts are ultimately approved by the issuing bank.
+However, by setting up your account to be risk-averse, you risk losing out on potential revenue.
+This is because the issuing bank ultimately approves many expired authorization capture attempts.

-By allowing customers to pre-order goods, you can sell products that are not yet available or those that are out of stock.
-This can be useful if you want to generate excitement around an upcoming release or forecast demand for a new product.
+By allowing customers to pre-order goods, you can sell products that are unavailable or out of stock.
+This can be useful to generate excitement around an upcoming release or forecast demand for a new product.

 This section provides information on how to handle checkouts and process fulfillments that contain pre-ordered goods.